RocketChat/docs-old/6. Developer Guides/05. REST API/README.md

 * Ensure the calling user only has permissions for what they are calling an no more

 ## REST API v1 Methods
+**Warning**: Majority of these APIs are only in Rocket.Chat starting at version `0.48.1`!!
+Do *not* open an issue saying it doesn't work if you're below this version.

 ### Miscellaneous Information
 | Url | Short Description | Details Page |